 Another great addition to your diet is green pepper, it is a popular ingredient in Malay confinement meals as it is naturally loaded with anti-bacterial compounds that not only help to cleanse the digestive tract but is also an excellent antioxidant that encourages regular and natural bowel movements.

 Add Protein-rich and Vitamin-rich foods into your diet

 Proteins are essential in aiding the growth of new tissues.
 But it’s also necessary for mothers to consume foods rich in protein to aid in the tissue repair on her wound and to increase breast milk production for the growth of the baby.

 On the other hand, vitamins contain vital antioxidants which help speed up the repair process and the production of collagen, a compound which is necessary when a scar tissue forms.

-Planning a confinement food menu is not that hard as long as you take some time to sit down and do the needed research.
+Planning for what to eat after cesarean delivery is not that hard as long as you take some time to sit down and do the needed research.
 In fact, these are just some of the best foods which will aid in the recovery of a mother after a C-section delivery and the well-being of the infant.